 Here at Melbourne Lawyers & Mediators, our experienced team often hear “Oh, that doesn’t apply to us, we’re too young and healthy!”
 This is a common misunderstanding.
 Accidents happen without warning, and you can only create a Power of Attorney when you have the proper capacity.
 Once you’ve lost capacity, it’s too late.

-Probate is a critical legal step required before a person’s estate can be administered and distributed to the beneficiaries.
+Probate is a critical legal step required before a deceased person’s estate can be administered and distributed to the beneficiaries.
 It is a legal document issued by the Supreme Court that certifies that a will is valid and can be acted upon.

 A ‘Grant of Probate’ is important because without it, an executor does not have authority to administer the estate.
 Further, a deceased person cannot hold bank accounts, shares, real property, cash, or superannuation.
 Therefore, probate is the important process of concluding the affairs of the deceased person.